developfrom19/drawerjs/Image-as-Background.md

 These settings are available for both modes.
 * `imagePosition`
     * You can set this to one of these options:
-        * `stretch`: Will stretch the image to the whole canvas.
+        * `'stretch'`: Will stretch the image to the whole canvas.
-        * `center`: Will center the image on the canvas.
+        * `'center'`: Will center the image on the canvas.
-        * `top-left`: Will place the image on the top-left of the canvas.
+        * `'top-left'`: Will place the image on the top-left of the canvas.
-        * `top-right`: Will place the image on the top-right of the canvas.
+        * `'top-right'`: Will place the image on the top-right of the canvas.
-        * `bottom-left`: Will place the image on the bottom-left of the canvas.
+        * `'bottom-left'`: Will place the image on the bottom-left of the canvas.
-        * `bottom-right`: Will place the image on the bottom-right of the canvas.
+        * `'bottom-right'`: Will place the image on the bottom-right of the canvas.
 * `scaleDownLargeImage`:
     * If set to `true` the inserted image is automatically scaled down to fit into the canvas.
 * `dynamicRepositionImage`:
     * If set to `true` the background image is dynamically and smoothly resized while the canvas gets resized.
     * If set to `false` the background image is resized to fit into the canvas after resizing of canvas has been finished.
-* `dynamicRepositionImageThrottle`
+* `dynamicRepositionImageThrottle`:
     * Only used if `dynamicRepositionImage` is set to `true`.
     * This setting defines the throttle time in ms for resizing.
     * If set to `0` no throttling is used and the image is resized on every mouse move while resizing the canvas.